kaifishr/MathLang/README.md

 ## Simplifying Algebraic Expressions

-Simplifying complex algebraic expressions to express them in a more concise and manageable form requires following a set of rules and techniques that have to be learned like:
+What makes this task interesting is that mathematical expressions such as arithmetic or algebraic expressions can be generated sufficiently fast with arbitrary lenght and complexity.
+The ease of generating arbitrary complex expressions makes it interesting for experiments where the capabilities of networks want to be tested.
+Besides the high flexibility in generating mathematical expressions, they also test the networks reasoning capabilities as simplifying or solving mathematical expressions requires to learn and follow a set of rules and techniques such as

 - Combining terms that have the same variables raised to the same powers
 - Distributing a term to each term inside parentheses (distributive property)